-Press the service brake to slow the vehicle or bring it to a complete stop.
+Press the service brake to slow the vehicle down or bring it to a complete stop.

-When ready to park the vehicle, engage the parking brake, move the direction switch to the FORWARD position, turn the ignition switch off and remove the key.
+When ready to park the vehicle, bring the vehicle to a complete stop, engage the parking brake, move the direction switch to FORWARD, turn the ignition switch off and remove the key.